Make the switch from email to Slack

 Reach teammates faster

-No matter where you work, you’ve probably experienced the universal problem (especially when you’re new) of not knowing where to find people or who to ask for information.
+A constant problem of working anywhere (especially when you’re new) is knowing where to find anyone or who to ask for information.
 In Slack you can see everyone’s profile, search for their recent contributions to get a feel for their areas of expertise, and reach them via direct message.
-If your message is time-sensitive, you can mention them directly to get their attention with a notification.
+If your message is time-sensitive, you can mention them directly to grab their attention with a notification.

 Streamline communication with partners

-This way of working also means that you don’t have to waste time wondering whether to contact someone using SMS WhatsApp, email or Facebook Messenger.
-Instead, all of your workplace communication is in one tidy place: Slack.
+This way of working also means no more thinking about whether to contact someone using SMS or WhatsApp, email or Facebook Messenger.
+Instead, all your workplace communication is in one tidy place: Slack.

 Ready to move your team from email to Slack?
 Get started here.